Top up on carbs before and during run to reach finish line quickly

-People heading out on long weekend runs, including this Sunday’s Bath Half Marathon, should take on board carbohydrates both before and during a race if they are to reach the finish line as quickly as possible and avoid hitting the wall, according to researchers at the University.
+People heading out on long weekend runs should take on board carbohydrates both before and during a race if they are to reach the finish line as quickly as possible and avoid hitting the wall, according to researchers at the University.

 A new review, recently published in the American Journal of Physiology Endocrinology and Metabolism from researchers in the University’s Department for Health, focuses on the importance of the liver’s glycogen stores in maintaining blood sugar levels during exercise.